from the heydays of The Rockers and 59 Club held by

 Father Graham Hullet - the heart and soul of The 59 Club.

 Above and beyond all, Graham Hullett was a biker and earned his respect from the young rockers through giving it and walking his talk.
 Graham ran The 59 Club on a daily basis from 1962 to 1970 looking after the Rockers at the club nights, and was responsible for all the specialist sections such as sub-aqua and football team.
-And it must be said, a considerable time in Court bailing the young rockers out!
 He went with the lads on runs to the notorious mid-winter Elephant Rally in Germany 6 times, the Dragon Rally in Wales and summertime Isle of Man TT Races - all of which are documented here.

 The opinions and recollections within are commonly held by many of the original Rockers who were regulars to The 59 Club and are independently reported here in all earnestness.
 They do not reflect the " official " version of The 59 Club's history, neither Graham's nor any of the largely unattributed photographers.
 More below ...